WinglessWheel/Automated-Music-System-for-Retail/README.md

 - Weather report:
 	- Unable to access image files if not present in the project root.

+- GUI:
+	- Changes font if Helvetica isn't on your computer (makes it look kinda off).

 ###### TO-DO
 - [ ] Auto gain: Needs to be connected with output section in a way that automatically adjusts the volume based on room ambience.